joriefernandez/songr/README.md

 * Example: `localhost:8080/reverse/This is sample`

 ## To run the application
-Clone the repo and go to the directory.
+1. Clone the repo and go to the directory.
 On the terminal run `./gradlew bootRun`
+2. Open your web browser and go to localhost:8080

 ## Source code
 * [HelloWorldController](./src/main/java/com.fern.jorie.projectlab.songr/HelloWorldController.java)